JulienVdG/test-linuxboot-buildroot/README.md

 It currently covers:
  - grub
- - linuxboot u-root 'boot' command on a grub installed partition
+ - linuxboot u-root 'boot', 'boot2' and 'localboot' commands on a grub installed partition

 ## Test